pypeaday/pype.dev/pages/faith/screwtape.md

 > This reminds me of the young Tarkan in Narnia: The Last Battle, who Aslan ascribes all his good deeds done to Tash as done to himself - effectively saying the Tarkan's loyalty to the wrong god is honored by Aslan?
 Definitely want to know more about Lewis' thoughts there and here in Screwtape

+## Chapter 6

+pg 25.
+"There is nothing like suspense and anxiety for barricading a human's mind against the Enemy."

+!!! note ""

+    Screwtape's point in the beinning of the chapter confuses me...
+He instructs Wormwood to keep the man thinking that the things he is anxious about, the things themselves, are his trials/cross to bear, rather than the anxiety itself.
+So from the Christian perspective, Lewis seems to be saying that the real-time, present, acute anxiety and suspense in the man's heart regarding the war is the actual trial and cross... not the things the man is anxious about.
+I don't know what to do with this but it _feels_ convicting to me.
+Growing up I often had the thought that nothing could be wrong because "I have Jesus", and I would look at my circumstances as things to bear - for me the biggest one was singleness.
+So would Lewis say my outlook on my singleness as the thing to bear, rather than the anxiety about being single, was the enemy twisting my convictions to be inward rather than God-ward?
+It clearly looks like my convictions were inward, but I'm not sure I understand how seeing the anxiety itself as my "cross to bare" is any more Biblical...